Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

-The following sections are dedicated to the revision and discussion of popular formulations of the multifidelity acquisition function, namely the multifidelity expected improvement, multifidelity probability of improvement and multifidelity max-value entropy search.
-These formulations provide an overview of the principles driving the Bayesian sampling procedure in presence of multiple information sources, and highlight the equivalence between the multifidelity infill criteria and the multi-oracle learning criteria.
-This permits to identify the elements that underline the symbiotic relationship that exists between multifidelity Bayesian optimization and multi-oracle active learning.
+Similarly to the acquisition functions in Bayesian optimization (Section \ref{s: acquisition functions }), the symmetry between informativeness and exploitation criteria, and between representativeness/diversity and exploration criteria is preserved in the multifidelity setting.
+The following sections are dedicated to the review and discussion of popular multifidelity acquisition function, namely the multifidelity expected improvement (Section \ref{s: MFEI}), multifidelity probability of improvement (Section \ref{s:MFPI}) and multifidelity max-value entropy search (Section \ref{s:MFMES}).
+The goal is to highlight the equivalent principles driving both the learning schemes, and further clarify the elements that encode the symbiotic relationship that exists between multifidelity Bayesian optimization and multi-oracle active learning.